Best Travel and Hospitality Business Ideas for 2020

-This business is perfect for individuals who are passionate about travel, love learning about and visiting new places, and are very detail oriented.
+This business idea is perfect for individuals who are passionate about travel, love learning about and visiting new places, and are very detail-oriented.
 Travel agency owners have very flexible hours but usually only after they have an established book of clients.

 A successful travel photographer will have extensive knowledge of how to use their camera to get the highest definition images containing dramatic landscapes.
 They will need to enjoy living on the road, hiking, and exploring distant locales to get the perfect shot.
 They should be sociable and able to toot their own horn in order to develop new clients and customers.

-Tourists are constantly in search of hidden gems in and insider knowledge about their destination, which is what walking tour businesses provide.
-These businesses take tourists on guided explorations of an area, during which time tourists see both famous locations and lesser-known attractions while getting lots of local knowledge.
+Next on our list of travel business ideas is a walking tour business.
+Tourists are constantly in search of hidden gems and insider knowledge about their destination, which is what walking tour businesses provide.
+These travel businesses take tourists on guided explorations of an area, during which time tourists see both famous locations and lesser-known attractions while getting lots of local knowledge.

 Most walking tours explore the area through a particular interest, and there are tours for all kinds of interests.
 For example, in New York City there are walking tour businesses that offer guided explorations of the city’s haunted locations, architecture and street art.